tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:ResponseResult
 - Preferred Label: Response.result
-- Definition: A bdqffdq:ReportConcept to which controlled vocabulary bdqffdq:Assertions about the result of the execution of the bdqffdq:Specification of a bdqffdq:DataQualityNeed are attached.
+- Definition: A bdqffdq:ReportConcept to which controlled vocabulary bdqffdq:Responses about the result of the execution of the bdqffdq:Specification of a bdqffdq:DataQualityNeed are attached.
 - SubClass Of: ReportConcept
 - Comments: For a bdqffdq:Validation, a bdqffdq:ResponseResult may be bdqffdq:COMPLIANT, or bdqffdq:NOT_COMPLIANT.
 For a bdqffdq:Measure, a bdqffdq:ResponseResult object may be bdqffdq:COMPLETE or bdqffdq:NOT_COMPLETE.
 For a bdqffdq:Issue, a bdqffdq:ResponseResult may be bdqffdq:IS_ISSUE, bdqffdq:POTENTIAL_ISSUE, or bdqffdq:NOT_ISSUE.
 A bdqffdq:Measure may also use a numeric data property.
 A bdqffdq:Amendment asserts a string data property.
-The bdqffdq:ResponseResult is represented as a value or a result object for bdqffdq:MeasureAsssertions, or just a result object for bdqffdq:ValidationAssertions or just values for changes proposed in bdqffdq:AmendmentAssertions.
+The bdqffdq:ResponseResult is represented as a value or a result object for bdqffdq:MeasureAsssertions, or just a result object for bdqffdq:ValidationResponses or just values for changes proposed in bdqffdq:AmendmentResponses.

 ********************